liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

     Pass keep       //default keyword: keep(keep the fragment's current stencil value)
     //the furthur operation if the comparetion fails Fail keep       //default keyword: keep
-    //if the stencil comparetion successes but Z-test fails ZFail IncrWrap  //default keyword: keep
+    //the furthur operation if the stencil comparetion successes but Z-test fails ZFail IncrWrap  //default keyword: keep
 }
 ```